 John Longaker, the first, was a Computer Teacher at FCA in the 1990s while I was attending the school.

 Kelly has told her story herself elsewhere.
-The short version is that Longaker started out by “counseling” her privately and the “counseling” gradually became physical.
+The short version is that Longaker started out by “counseling” her privately and the “counseling” became physical.

 Ultimately, Kelly learned that Longaker was doing other girls.
 She expressed suicidal thoughts to Longaker related to her feeling that he was abandoning her.
 Longaker encouraged her to kill herself.

-Somebody told Pastor Paul Auckland at Faith Baptist Church about the situation.
+Another student told Pastor Paul Auckland at Faith Baptist Church about the situation.
 Kelly was pressed by Auckland to talk about what was happening.
 She did so.

 Longaker was charged with sexual offenses.
 He pleaded guilty to the least possible charge and spent a short amount of time in prison.
 It was just for 12 months.
 They let him out on probation after that.

 Longaker denied that anything illegal had happened because Kelly was age 17 at the end, old enough in that State to consent to sex.
+However, Kelly was age 14 at the start and romantic relationships with girls that age are disapproved of in most jurisdictions.

 Additionally, the part where John Longaker, now of Fellowship Bible Church, told Kelly to go ahead and kill herself because he was tired of her underage charms, well, that part stands out.